anorakalot/battleship_game/README.md

-# Memory_game
+# battleship_game
-Memory game in development using only base c++ functions
+battleship game in development using only standard c++ functions (no third part libraries)